avajs/ava/docs/06-configuration.md

 - `require`: [extra modules to load before test files](#requiring-extra-modules)
 - `timeout`: Timeouts in AVA behave differently than in other test frameworks.
 AVA resets a timer after each test, forcing tests to quit if no new test results were received within the specified timeout.
 This can be used to handle stalled tests.
 See our [timeout documentation](./07-test-timeouts.md) for more options.
 - `nodeArguments`: Configure Node.js arguments used to launch worker processes.
+- `randomize`: if `true`, starts test files and non-serial tests within each file in a random order.
+AVA reports the seed so the order can be reproduced.
+- `seed`: sets the seed for randomized test order.
+Providing this also enables randomization.
 - `sortTestFiles`: A comparator function to sort test files with.
 Available only when using a `ava.config.*` file.
 See an example use case [here](recipes/splitting-tests-ci.md).
 - `utilizeParallelBuilds`: If `false`, disable [parallel builds](/docs/recipes/splitting-tests-ci.md) (default: true)